Thahit/StockPrice/BuyOrSell/ReadMe.md

 # BuyOrSell
 Testing Stock analysis methods I find, to see if they work.
 But they are simble and are not expected to have great results.
-It is more of a programming exercice / getting experience working with stock data and getting to know technical indicators. <br> Per Efficient Market Hypothesis it is not possible to generate value with these kinds of analysis, and studies show that most markets atleast have the weak market efficiency, atleast after adding transaktion costs(Financial Economics (BOEC0212)).
+It is more of a programming exercice / getting experience working with stock data and getting to know technical indicators. <br>
+According to the efficient market hypothesis, it is not possible to generate value with this type of analysis, and studies show that most markets have at least weak market efficiency, at least after transaction costs are added.
+My experiments are no prove to that theory, but show, that it is atleast not very easy

 Methods:
 - 1. using SMA(short moving average) https://www.dummies.com/personal-finance/investing/stocks-trading/how-to-interpret-and-use-moving-averages-in-trading/